Foundations and Trends® in Computer Graphics and Vision > Vol 10 > Issue 3

 Subjects

-Interdisciplinary influence: Artificial intelligence and the user interface, Object and scene recognition
+Interdisciplinary influence, Object and scene recognition

 Free Preview: